datasets/s-and-p-500-companies/README.md

   website][sp-listing])
 * Constituent financials - see <data/constituents-financials.csv>

+Notes:

+* Market Capitalization and EBIDTA are in Billions

 [sp-home]: http://www.standardandpoors.com/indices/sp-500/en/us/?indexId=spusa-500-usduf--p-us-l--
 [sp-listing]: http://www.standardandpoors.com/prot/spf/docs/indices/SPUSA-500-USDUF--P-US-L--Constituents.xls

+### Additional materials

 Also provided is a [S&P 500 Google Docs spreadsheet][gdocs] incorporating all of the CSVs.
 This is licensed under the same terms as all the other data.